-The male cohort parameters are on a completely different scale so are graphed separately in Figure 14.
-The full and partial cohort parameters are graphed together.
-On this scale the effect of conditioning on attaining various ages is clearer in the partial cohorts, where the conditioning is on progressively older ages, peaking in about 1910.
+The male cohort parameters are on a completely different scale and so are graphed separately in Figure 14.
+The full and partial cohort parameters are consistent for males and so can be graphed together.
+The effect of conditioning on attaining various ages is clearer in the partial cohorts, where the conditioning is on progressively older ages, peaking in about 1910.
 There is a similar but much smaller effect in the full cohorts, perhaps due to a changing significance on the fact of attaining age 55.
-In both cases there is an increase in the mortality in the most recent cohorts, but these are based on very few data points so may not hold up.
+In both cases, there is an increase in the mortality in the most recent cohorts, but this is based on very few data points.
 Also for the male model, the c parameter, set to 1 at age 55, stays that low only for a few ages then goes to much higher values at older ages, as shown in Figure 15.
-Thus the higher cohort parameters for the latest cohorts are getting relatively low c parameters applied, and are not likely to remain so low when more data comes in, with higher c parameters.
+Thus, the higher cohort parameters for the latest cohorts are getting relatively low c parameters applied, and are not likely to remain so low when more data comes in, with higher c parameters.